Taming Wild Horses and Flyaway Hair

 2) Use a leave-in conditioner.
 If your hair is very tangly, spray or smooth it on before you comb, when your hair is still super-wet.
 (You’ll lock in more natural moisture that way and the conditioner will really penetrate your hair shaft.)
 (Dirty!)
 I don’t really care which leave-in conditioner you use — if you’re happy with your current shampoo and conditioner and the brand makes a leave-in, go for that.
 (You are using a moisturizing shampoo, yes?
 I believe that would be your best choice as well.)
 Or try Bed Head Ego Boost Split End Mender, which really helps control flyaways.
 Pump a small amount into your palms and smooth it over the top of your head.

-3) Products!
+3) Choose the correct products!
 I have two recommendations, both from the Bed Head line.
 I once had a very shaggy trendy sort of cut that required stick-straight hair.
 Poker-straight, straight-straight hair.
 Which of course meant that my pretty-straight hair decided to rebel EVERY SINGLE DAY and would bend and frizz and refused to lie flat for anything.
 Until I discovered these products.
 You may only need one of them, or you might want to have both of them on hand for awhile — at least until you get the hang of the combing routine and start seeing the benefits of the extra conditioner.

 Bed Head Control Freak Serum.
 This is mostly a frizz-control product and might be kind of redundant if you end up using the Ego Boost as your leave-in conditioner, but I figured I should mention it.
 It can be used on wet or dry hair (in my experience, it works best on damp hair, before you blowdry).
 It’s very light and not greasy, which is definitely what you want, since you’ll be using it close to your roots.